External Data Sources¶

 You need to select and download the corresponding installation package, Quick Start to deploy the Func platform.

-After deployment, wait for initialization to complete, then log in to the platform.
+After deployment, wait for initialization to complete, then log in and enter the platform.

-Connectors can help developers connect to the Guance system.
+Connectors can help developers link to the Guance system.

 Navigate to Development > Connectors > Add Connector page: